The Twenty-fifth Anniversary Anthology

-The Twenty-fifth Anniversary Anthology is a compilation album released by the Fixx in 2006 in celebration of their 25th anniversary.
+The Twenty-fifth Anniversary Anthology is a compilation album released by the Fixx on 24 January 2006 in celebration of their 25th anniversary.
 It contains singles, album and live tracks from their previous albums, together with a cover version of Nancy Sinatra's "These Boots Are Made for Walkin'" that was originally recorded for the multi-artist album When Pigs Fly: Songs You Thought You'd Never Hear.
 The eight-page booklet contains an essay by Josh Norek.